 Search for Nashville Luxury Real Estate

-The # 1 Team with Nashville RE/MAX Elite in Tennessee and #3 Team with RE/MAX in the USA for 2014
+The # 1 Real Estate Team in Nashville & Tennessee and #3 Team with RE/MAX in the USA for 2014

-Gary Ashton and his team have been helping home buyers in the Nashville real estate market for more than 14 years now.
-In addition to having 65 professional Nashville REALTORS® on the team, Gary has assembled some of the best associates in the industry to help make your next real estate transaction a breeze.
+Gary Ashton and his team have been helping home buyers in the Nashville real estate market for more than 16 years now.
+In addition to having 80 professional Nashville REALTORS® on the team, Gary has assembled some of the best associates in the industry to help make your next real estate transaction a breeze.
 These include the professionals at Ameris Bank, who can answer all your mortgage questions and the closing attorneys of Tennessee Title Services, who can guide you through the entire closing process.
+The elite of Realtors in Nashville at RE/MAX Advantage will help you find your next home.

 Searching Nashville TN Homes for Sale